-I am always in wide-eyed amazement at how stupid some people can be, and when children are added to the mix I have to be perpetually horrified by just bad parenting in general.
-I'm not talking about abuse, as we see it today, I'm talking about over scheduling.
-I'm talking about the poor children who you wonder why they haven't collapsed dead on the lawn yet from exhaustion, pushed beyond their limits by none other than their parents!
+I am always amazed at how stupid some people can be, and when children are added to the mix I am perpetually horrified by bad parenting.
+I'm not talking about abuse; I'm talking about over-scheduling.
+I'm talking about the poor children who I'm surprised haven't collapsed dead on the lawn yet from exhaustion, pushed beyond their limits by none other than their parents!

 I hear comments like "Oh, I don't know why little Timmy does nothing but sleep when he comes home.
-You'd think he'd be just as hyper at home as he is on the 5 sports teams he's on." and "I don't know why my child is perpetually crying and breaking down!"
+You'd think he'd be just as hyper at home as he is on the five sports teams he's on."
+And "I don't know why my child is perpetually crying and breaking down!"
 Can you be that stupid?
 I sit back just wanting to throttle these idiots.

 But Little Timmy Likes Basketball!

 This is the number one excuse I hear out of each of these parents' mouths.
 They insist their children just love to be out playing basketball, or baseball, or Olympic swimming, it really doesn't matter.
-I don't doubt that most children do enjoy these activities - to a point.
-However when they are spending more hours a day "practicing" and going to tournaments then they are going to school or being a child, there's something wrong with the picture!
-I'm sure the beginning of each and every day is fun for these little monkeys, but are the really enjoying it by the end?
-So many times I've seen parents push their children not to take any days off, not for mental or physical health.
+I don't doubt that most children do enjoy these activities—to a point.
+However, when they are spending more hours a day practicing and going to tournaments than they are going to school or being a child, there's something wrong with the picture!
+I'm sure the beginning of every day is fun for these little monkeys, but are they really enjoying it by the end?
+So many times I've seen parents push their children not to take any days off.
 Children are not mature creatures.
-They are not capable of knowing what's best for themselves, that's why parents have to do their job and know when something is becoming too much for their child.
+They are not capable of knowing what's best for themselves; that's why parents have to do their job and know when something is becoming too much for their child.